you are at high risk for vitamin deficiency.

 Vitamin Tips and Information:

-The form of Iron that you need to take is either Ferrous Fumarate or Ferrous Gluconate.
+- The form of Iron that you need to take is either Ferrous Fumarate or Ferrous Gluconate.

-If you are ever required to take Vitamin D, the preferred form is Vitamin D3.
+- If you are ever required to take Vitamin D, the preferred form is Vitamin D3.

-Calcium carbonate is the most common form found OTC but, is not absorbed well because it does require a larger amount of stomach
+- Calcium carbonate is the most common form found OTC but, is not absorbed well because it does require a larger amount of stomach acid to be absorbed.

-Calcium and Iron need to be spaced 2 hours between each other.
-They actually compete for the same absorption sites and
+- Calcium and iron need to be ideally spaced 2 hours between each other.
+They actually compete for the same absorption sites and can interfere with absorption.

 Products to Avoid: